alvindaiyan/embedded-jetty-starter/README.md

 To be noticed, further plan is to allow user to customize Swagger Configuration as well.

+According to above setups, the swagger ui will serve at [http://localhost:8080/v1/api-doc/index.html](http://localhost:8080/v1/api-doc/index.html).
+And the swagger.json is served at [http://localhost:8080/api-doc/swagger.json](http://localhost:8080/api-doc/swagger.json)

 # Libraries used and Version

 ```xml